talothman/EnhancedAssessmentInterface/README.md

 # Enhanced Assessment Interface

-The object of this project is to study the effect interaction techniques has on the assessment and leanring process.
+The objective of this project is to study the effect icon and symbolic forms of interaction techniques have on the assessment and leanring process.
+A attemp to understand learner-interface interaction.